 Geoff Tiffin started his municipal career in 2008 after graduating from the University of Guelph with an Honours Bachelor of Science and Engineering and moving to Alberta.
 Since then he has worked for the County of Newell in various departments, primarily as Manager of Engineering Services, managing major capital projects such as transportation, water, sewer, and storm infrastructure, rural addressing, municipal census, and a $54 million rural water distribution system.
 In 2019, Geoff took over management of the Planning, Development and Engineering Services department.
 The department is currently undergoing a re-structuring and process overhaul to improve on the efficiency of the services they provide.
 Geoff has three young children and lives on a small acreage outside Brooks.

 Mary-Ellen Tyler PhD, CSLA

 Mary Ellen has forty years of Canadian and International experience in a variety of community planning, regional planning, environmental planning and planning education roles.
 She has worked in both the private and government sectors and has been a tenured professor at three Canadian Universities.
 Mary -Ellen has worked in community development and local services delivery with rural and remote First Nations communities and Tribal Councils in British Columbia and Yukon, urban and rural regional municipalities in Ontario, Manitoba, and Alberta.
 She has taught undergraduate and graduate courses in planning policy, regional planning, environmental planning, and professional planning practice at the Universities of Waterloo, Manitoba, and Calgary.
-She is a former Dean of the Faculty of Environmental Design (EVDS) and currently serves as interim Associate Dean (Planning and Landscape Architecture) in the School of Architecture, Planning, and Landscape (formerly EVDS) at the University of Calgary.
+She is a former Dean of the Faculty of Environmental Design (EVDS) and interim Associate Dean (Planning and Landscape Architecture) in the School of Architecture, Planning, and Landscape (formerly EVDS) at the University of Calgary.